 For additional constituent information, visit: http://ndb.nal.usda.gov/ndb/foods

-Suggested Use: Mix 1 teaspoons to recipes, juice or add to your favorite smoothie.
+Suggested Use: Mix 1 tablespoon to recipes, juice or add to your favorite smoothie.

 Mixing Suggestions: To increase flavor and nutritional profile combine with our strawberry powder and banana flakes in a smoothie.